thecomplexityproject/cognitivecomplexity/documentation/systems.md

 >
 > A ***file*** is a document containing machine-readable instructions, recorded in some part of a hardware.

-**Remark**

-Of course, in the real world, a file can't be defined with only these 4 elements, but for our purpose, we only need them.

 ##### -> Module
 > **Definition**
 >